mikadosoftware/devmanual/docs/conceptchapters/intro.rst

 massive investment in iphones and networks to empower billions adults - but stopped short of software loteracy the  next oart of owning and benefiting from suchninfrastructure

+We see markets appearing in everything, ledgers will drive this more - esp currency ledgers like fiat digital currency.

+This will chnage relationahshipmof state to banks - whichbwill chnage enormous amounts (visa, moneyblaundering etc)

+But markwts in othe rthings - labour (gigbeconomy) etc will be enormous - lessonsnin regukating finacial markets are valuable - abuses are common and regulation needs to be strong and in our favour - but software literacy is not enough to educate people - they need open access to the code (to read the lw) and to vote on chnaging the law.

+You mightbthink that we wont get a referendum on which piece if C code gets used.
+But inagine the vote for kill the driver or kill the kid

 discussion on enterprises
 -------------------------